Matteoa484/get_clean_data_project/Codebook.md

 #### Clean variables' name

-It also proceeds to clean the variable names in order to make them more readable
+The features list (cols name) is cleaned through 'stringr::str_replace_all' and some RegEx, in order to make them easier to read.
+The words have been lowercased, separated by a "\\_" and all the punc

 # New tidy dataset